|UCAS code||Typical offer||Length|

 75% overall average

 Access to HE diploma - 60 credits with at least 45 credits achieved at Level 3.
-You must achieve 30 credits at Merit or above.
+You must achieve 15 credits at Distinction and 15 credits at Merit or above.

-Cambridge Pre-U Diploma - Pass with M2 in three Principle Subjects / Global Perspectives
+Cambridge Pre-U Diploma - Pass with D3/M2 in three Principle Subjects / Global Perspectives

 We receive many applications from mature students who are either changing their career or returning to study while raising a family.
 Midwifery is a subject that has wide ranging appeal and we value a broad span of age groups.
 If you are a mature student you have a wealth of life experiences and knowledge to draw upon.

-Contact our Student Information Service if you've got any questions:
+Contact Student Information Service if you've got any questions:

 More about York